 - And in the Music Meister episode all the Arkham inmates are shown to wear either prison stripes or straitjackets — bar Clock King, seen working out in a wifebeater and a doorag, for some reason.

 - The stripes and the orange jumpsuits turn up on The Powerpuff Girls.
+Whenever Mojo Jojo is in stripes, he gets a special striped brain cover.

 - Escaped Luthor on Justice League Unlimited wears the Orange Prison Fatigues.